Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Map/SetSpatialReference/readme.md

 * Reprojected from the service, such as an `ArcGISMapImageLayer`
 * Not able to reproject, such as an `ArcGISTiledLayer` with defined spatial reference in its tile cache.
 These layer might be able to reproject in a future update

-For more information, check out the API reference doc for `setSpatialReference` method.
+For more information, check out the API reference doc for `SetSpatialReference` method.

 ## Tags